Provisionando o Fedora CoreOS na IBM Cloud

 REGION='us-east' #rode `ibmcloud regions` para ver opções

-ibmcloud target -r $REGION
+ibmcloud target -r $REGIONRESOURCE_GROUP='my-resource-group'

 ibmcloud resource group-create $RESOURCE_GROUP # Create the resource group if it doesn't exist